 Next is the cover artwork, which is beneath the header.
 Clicking the pencil icon in the upper left-hand corner of this area will bring up the image upload tool.
 Once you’ve uploaded an image, use the crop tool if necessary to make the image fit perfectly.

-Pro tip: Images should be in JPG or PNG format, and less than 10mb.
+Pro tip: Images should be in JPG format, and less than 10mb.

 Step 4: Billing